Preparing for Your Asylum Interview

 Missing Your Interview (Failure to Appear)

 Shortly after you miss your interview, you will receive a “Failure to Appear Warning Letter” from the asylum office where your interview was scheduled to take place.
-This letter explains how to reschedule your missed interview and the consequences of missing your interview on your180-day Asylum EAD Clock.
+This letter explains how to reschedule your missed interview and the consequences of missing your interview on your 180-day Asylum EAD Clock (PDF, 149 KB).

 You must request to reschedule your interview within 45 days from your interview date.
 If 45 days have passed and the asylum office has not received a request to reschedule your interview, your case will either be: